 ‘Santa Claus Conquers the Martians’…

-Scarlet groaned.
-Now he remembered fully; he had read the article, and thought the title was intriguing enough to warrant him proposing to his colleagues to check the movie out.
+He had read the article earlier that evening, and thought the title was intriguing enough to warrant him proposing to his colleagues to check the movie out.
 The others had declined, but he had ordered it from the Television Databank anyway, and had sat down to watch it, as the party continued around him.
-He had never heard of this particular movie – but the TV-guide warned that it was considered one of the worst ever made; yet, despite that fact, it had become a cult classic, as often happened with really awful movies.
+He had never heard of this particular movie.
+The TV-guide warned that it was considered one of the worst ever made; yet, despite that fact, it had become a cult classic, as often happened with really awful movies.

-If his memory served him right, a handful of his friends had gathered around to watch as well, out of curiosity, but had quickly left.
+Captain Ochre - always the movie buff - had even stated that watching it would be a waste of time.
+Yet, if Scarlet's memory served him right, a handful of his friends had gathered around to watch as well, out of curiosity.
+They had quickly left, one by one.
 The few images he could recall from the beginning of the movie had not impressed Scarlet at all, and were enough to convince him that it was truly awful.

 But, as far as he remembered, it had nothing to do with his dream.